For additional programs and courses in this department, see Education .

 Students must meet the following requirements:

-- Complete the minimum number of credit hours in the major: art, English, mathematics, music, physical education, science (designation in biology, chemistry or physics), social science (designation in history) or foreign language (French, German or Spanish).
+- Complete the minimum number of credit hours in the major: art, English, mathematics, music, science (designation in biology, chemistry or physics), social science (designation in history) or foreign language (French, German or Spanish).

 - Students must follow the guidelines of the NCC approved licensure program.